Hallmark Channel reveals 2022 holiday movie lineup

 October

-October 22 – “We Wish You a Married Christmas” – In an effort to reconnect, a married couple check into a cozy inn in a small town during the holiday season.
+Oct.
+22 – “We Wish You a Married Christmas” – In an effort to reconnect, a married couple checks into a cozy inn in a small town during the holiday season.

 November

-November 6 – “All Saints Christmas” – Famous singer Lisette travels home for Christmas but when the media mistake a photo of her with her ex as an engagement announcement, her family insists he join her on the trip.
+Nov.
+6 – “All Saints Christmas” – Famous singer Lisette travels home for Christmas but when the media mistake a photo of her with her ex as an engagement announcement, her family insists that he join her on the trip.

-November 11 – “In Merry Measure” – Darcy returns home to spend Christmas with her sister and niece and unexpectedly finds herself coaching the high school choir with her onetime rival, Adam.
+Nov.
+11 – “In Merry Measure” – Darcy returns home to spend Christmas with her sister and niece and unexpectedly finds herself coaching the high school choir with her one-time rival, Adam.

 - “#Xmas” – Airs at 6 p.m.
 EST. When Jen gets the chance to enter a brand’s design contest, she poses as a family influencer, enlisting the help of her best friend, Max, and her baby nephew.
 When her video is selected as a finalist, Jen is torn on whether to go on with her perfect “family” or reveal the truth.